← all articles

 Byron Au-Yeung and colleagues at UCSF measured this carefully in 2014.
 The threshold is sharp and invariant.
 Below it, the cell does nothing.
 Above it, the cell enters a transcriptional programme it cannot leave.
 What matters is the total accumulated signal crossing the line.

-The same architecture appears in many other places.
-A neuron integrates postsynaptic potentials in its soma until the membrane voltage crosses a threshold, at which point an action potential fires.
+The same shape appears in many other places.
+A neuron integrates postsynaptic potentials in its soma until the membrane voltage crosses a threshold, and an action potential fires.
 A cell in apoptosis accumulates cleaved caspase-3 until it crosses a threshold set by anti-apoptotic proteins, after which it proceeds inexorably to death.
-A fly preparing to lay an egg accumulates a calcium signal in a small set of descending neurons, with the signal modulated by the quality of available substrates, until it hits a threshold and the fly commits.
+A fly preparing to lay an egg accumulates a calcium signal in a small set of descending neurons, modulated by the quality of available substrates, until it hits a threshold and the fly commits.
 The leaf does it through cell-wall changes in the abscission layer.
 The flower does it through turgor pressure.

 Integration to threshold.
 Information accumulation.
 Temporal summation.
 Rise-to-threshold decision.
 The biology has many names.
 They are describing one machine.